See also: Section 10, Further Information.

 Unaccompanied migrant children and child victims of modern slavery will need access to specialist legal advice and support.
 This will be in relation to immigration and asylum applications, and decisions and any associated legal proceedings.
 If they have been a victim of modern slavery, it may also be in relation to criminal proceedings or compensation claims.
 The assessment should note that specialist legal support is required and how it will be provided.
 The child's social worker should ensure that the child is accompanied in all meetings, including this meeting, with legal professionals.
 The person accompanying the child does not have to be the child's social worker.

-In determining an unaccompanied young person's accommodation needs, the Assessment must have regard to his or her age and independent living skills, and consider the intensity of service required.
+In determining an unaccompanied young person's accommodation needs, the Assessment must have regard to their age and independent living skills, and consider the intensity of service required.
 This may range between independent accommodations, semi-independent accommodation foster or residential placements, or in specific cases, a specialist residential therapeutic unit.

 No assumptions should be made about the child's language skills.
 An appropriately qualified and vetted interpreter must be used to assist in all assessments.